SarahU3/Climate-Happiness/README.md

 # Climate-Happiness
 A project on emissions and life satisfaction.
 The folder "Proposal" includes the actual files for research proposal.
-The folder "Data" has the codebook for the GSOEP variables.
+The folder "Data" has the codebook for the GSOEP variables and the data on energy use and renewable energy from the Laenderinitiative Kernindikatoren (State Initiatives Core Indicators).